WilliamBattsIII/doubleword/doc/CPU.md

 As the `doublebox` architecture lacks a sophisticated interrupt controller chip, specific interrupts are unable to be masked - interrupts can only be disabled or enabled. (this only applies to hardware/software interrupts - exceptions still work)
 Instead, programs running on the computer must use the I/O bus to enable or disable specific devices.

+### what happens when an interrupt happens?
+Whether it be a software or hardware interrupt, a standard process occurs every time an interrupt is risen in the processor.

+The current instruction executing is allowed to finish.
+After that, the `%scr` register is pushed onto the stack.
+(4 bytes) Then, the return address (immediately after the last instruction, 4 bytes) is pushed to the stack.
+These two values will be restored onto the stack when an `iret` is executed.
+No other registers should be altered.
+If they are, it is the responsibility of the interrupt handler to restore them before returning.

 ## the Interrupt Vector Table (IVT)
 The IVT is a collection of 256 pointers to interrupt handlers. (basically just a jump table that uses the interrupt vector as an index)